header_1.jpg

 IMG_2745

-1.7 miles after starting on Canyon Drive, the fire road hits another 3-way junction with Beechwood Drive.
+At 2.3 miles, the fire road hits another 3-way junction with Beechwood Drive.
 Keep to the right to stay on the Mullholland Highway and continue another 0.3 miles to another junction – this time with the paved Mount Lee Drive.

-If you just want views of the Hollywood Sign, you might be better off taking a right here and descending a bit – but if you want to top Mount Lee and get behind the sign, take a sharp right onto Mount Lee Drive and start steep incline.
+If you just want views of the Hollywood Sign, you might be better off taking a left here and descending a bit – but if you want to top Mount Lee and get behind the sign, take a sharp right onto Mount Lee Drive and start steep incline.

 IMG_2746